openrobots/pocolibs/doc/comLib.md

 ### h2 devices

 All comLib objects are derived from a common _h2 device_ structure which is stored in shared memory.
-These objects are persistant across processes, but lost on reboot of the system.
+These objects are persistent across processes, but lost on reboot of the system.
 The h2devLib library is used internally to manage these objects.